asyncapi/community/mentorship/summerofcode/2023/workflowautomation/README.md

 ```

-The second subgraph outlines the steps for onboarding new maintainers.
+The second graph outlines the steps for onboarding new maintainers.
 This involves creating an invitation workflow, creating a TSC member change workflow, and creating a notification workflow to inform existing members about the new addition.

 ```mermaid
 graph LR;